gixita/arduinoStepper/README.md

 # Arduino Tutorials
-The folling files are for the Arduino Tutorial for the Makibot project.
+The following files are for the Arduino Tutorial for the Makibot project.